 - If you do not enroll for benefits during the annual enrollment period, you will be deemed to have consented to automatically default to your current elections (if available) for the following year, at the applicable rates for the following year and your payroll deductions will be adjusted accordingly.
-Please note that Health Care FSA and Dependent Day Care FSA require you to enter an election amount each year and do not roll over. - If one of your current elections is no longer available, you will default to the applicable benefit or plan as listed in the table under "Default Medical Coverage for Current Employees
+Please note that the Health Care FSA and Dependent Day Care FSA require you to enter an election amount each year, and such elections do not automatically roll over.
+If you do not enroll and enter an amount, you will not have Flexible Spending Account dollars available in the following plan year. - If one of your current elections is no longer available, you will default to the applicable benefit or plan as listed in the table under "Default Medical Coverage for Current Employees."